 - Hair follicles are harvested from the donor site, which is typically along the sides and back of the head.

 - Hair follicles are implanted into the scalp, filling in the areas that are thinning or bald.

 - Within 2 to 3 weeks the transplanted follicles may shed their hair.
 New hair typically begins to grow back within approximately 2 to 3 months, although patient experiences vary.

 Visit our Hair Restoration FAQ page for answers to common questions.

 Follicular Unit Transplantation (FUT)

 Follicular unit transplantation (FUT) involves a more invasive method for harvesting follicles than FUE.
 One or more strips of scalp from the donor site are surgically removed and the incisions are sutured closed.
 The donor strip is divided into follicular units that are implanted in the thinning area of the scalp to fill out the hairline.
-The donor area requires about 10 to 14 days of healing time, is left with a visible scar, and may feel permanently tight and numb.
+The donor area requires about 10 to 14 days of healing time, is left with a visible scar, and may feel tight and numb indefinitely.

 Follicular Unit Extraction (FUE)